-To remove the network latency-induced components of any remote testing you perform, you can test network latency to our various datacenters by pinging them and reviewing the ping returns' response times.
-Each Rackspace DC has its own sandbox server you can use for ping and other network tests.
-Since most of our Cloud infrastructure is hosted in the same DC's, this will work for the Cloud too.
+To remove the network latency-induced components of any remote testing that you perform, you can test the network latency to our various data centers by pinging them and then reviewing the response times or the ping returns.
+Each Rackspace data center has its own sandbox server that you can use for ping and other network tests.
+Because most of our Cloud infrastructure is hosted in the same data centers, this test also works for cloud servers.

-Ping is publicly accessible for all of these servers:
+Ping is publicly accessible for the following servers:

-Note: You may want to determine each test server's IP address and ping the IP address directly to remove DNS lookup effects.
+Note: To remove DNS lookup effects, you might want to determine each test server's IP address and ping the IP address directly.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License